 Say Good Riddance to Mosquitoes.

-You can enjoy your yard and eliminate Asian tiger mosquitoes by using the proven Mosquito Squad mosquito barrier spray program along with exercising safe-mosquito habits around your home!
+You can enjoy your yard and eliminate Asian tiger mosquitoes by using the proven Mosquito Squad mosquito barrier treatment program along with exercising safe-mosquito habits around your home!

 Being able to use your yard more allows you to invite more friends and family over during the summer.
 Having the freedom to enjoy your yard also allows kids to play, explore nature and enjoy being a kid!
 Outdoor entertaining is also a plus this time of year, but, you also know getting your guests to come back for the next celebration will only occur if you provide them a safe and relaxing time while outside.
 Swatting and worrying about mosquitoes isn’t a memory you want guests taking home with them after a visit to your home.